Shinxis/Keyboard-Layout/README.md

 # Keyboard-Layout
- Designing a perfect keyboard layout
+Designing a perfect keyboard layout.
+A spreadsheet tool included.
+This example is optimized for 50% English and 50% Finnish language, but the spreadsheet tool can be fitted to any language or weighting percentage.
 ![Example](Finger_stress_example.png)